- About this Blog

 You will probably have to use right mouse click + paste as CTRL & V doesn’t seem to work with GitBash.

-This copies or ‘pushes’ the files from your local repository (your computer) to your remote repository (GitHub) i.e. makes them visible and available on GitHub you need the “origin master” to tell which branch in GitHub to update (more on this below).
+This copies or ‘pushes’ the files from your local repository (your computer) to your remote repository (GitHub) i.e. makes them visible and available on GitHub you need the “origin main” to tell which branch in GitHub to update (more on this below).

 You just pushed your first repo to GitHub – you’re now a fully-fledged Web Developer 😉